It's the part of every writing project that gets squeezed when deadlines are tight.

 Can I get the recordings if I can’t be there in the live webinar?

-Yes, everyone in the pilot course will have access to the recordings - and to the final videos when they are done.
+Yes, everyone in the team course will have access to the recordings.

 I'm also interested in the Revising Your Writing course - which one should I take?